Skip to main content

 Eligibility Criteria

-Pets must meet certain eligibility requirements to be accepted onto our waitlist for spay/neuter surgery or to book a vaccine appointment.
+Pets must meet certain eligibility requirements to be booked for a spay/neuter surgery or vaccination appointment.
 Please read the following important information to ensure your pet is eligible prior to submitting a request to book an appointment.
-The current eligibility requirements for new surgery bookings are as follows:
+The current eligibility requirements are as follows:

-• Dogs do not need to be a patient of the clinic to be accepted onto our spay/neuter waitlist; however, priority is given to current vaccine patients when booking appointments.
+• Dogs do not need to be a patient of the clinic to be accepted for spay/neuter; however, priority is given to current vaccine patients when booking appointments.

-• Dogs must be under the age of 6 months to be added to the wait list.
+• Dogs must be under the age of 2 years for surgery.

 • Dogs must be under 45kg at the time of their surgical appointment and obese dogs will not be accepted.